mttk/notes/references/references.md

 $$

 Where $m^{star}$ is a target coefficient, $\eta_t$ a time-varying penalty strength and $\hat{m}_ t = \frac{1}{t'} \sum_{t''=1}{t'} m_{t''}$ the average mixure component (higher means generate more, lower means sample more).

+# On the Importance of Single Directions for Generalization
+[@morcos2018importance]

+- Networks that overfit and memorize data are more dependent on single directions (activation of a single unit / feature map).

+- Interpretable neurons / units are not more or less important than uninterpretable.

+- Batchnorm effectively decreases class selectivity of feature maps and makes them more robust towards overfitting / underfitting.

+All experiments use ReLU nonlinearities and are trained on MNIST, CIFAR-10 and ImageNet.

+Class-conditional mean activity = mean value when an image from a certain class is input

+$$
+selectivity = \frac{\mu_{max} - \mu_{-max}}{\mu_{max} + \mu_{-max}}
+$$

+Selectivity of 0 means that the average activity of a unit is the same across classes, while 1 means that the unit only fires for a single class.

+# On the State of the Art of Evaluation in Neural Language Models
+[@melis2017state]

 # References